 Pharmacy and Therapeutics must review a research protocol if it involves the administration of off-label investigational new drugs or drugs.
 Additionally, if a study involves Food and Drug Administration-approved drugs that are given as a component of a research protocol or any other substance that is ingested, injected, or applied to the body, the study must be reviewed by Pharmacy and Therapeutics.
 It is not a requirement that an investigator have Pharmacy and Therapeutics approval prior to University of Iowa IRB review.
 Before the University of Iowa IRB grants final approval, Pharmacy and Therapeutics must review research studies using drugs as described above.

-The University of Iowa IRB allows concurrent review by the University of Iowa IRB and Pharmacy and Therapeutics and defers release of the study contingent upon receipt and review of Pharmacy and Therapeutics deliberations.
+The University of Iowa Biomedical IRB-01 allows concurrent review by the Pharmacy and Therapeutics Committee, however final approval cannot be granted until P&T has issued their final approval.
+In these instances, the IRB will approve with the contingency P&T approval must be in place prior to final IRB aproval.
 If Pharmacy and Therapeutics review is complete after the University of Iowa IRB review, the University of Iowa IRB Chair reviews any Pharmacy and Therapeutics comments.
 If the Chair believes the suggested changes are appropriate and qualify as minor modifications, the University of Iowa IRB Chair reviews these through an expedited process.
 If changes exceed minor modifications, the University of Iowa IRB Chair refers the application back to the full board for review prior to final approval.
-Prior to review by Western Institutional Review Board protocols must have Pharmacy and Therapeutics approval.
+All commercial &\or external IRBs requests must have Pharmacy and Therapeutics approval in place prior to submission to the external IRB unless the HSO can negotiate a hold with the external IRB of record.

 Pharmacy and Therapeutics approval is not required prior to emergency use of an investigational drug.
 The IRB forwards a copy of the information submitted to the IRB to Pharmacy and Therapeutics for its review and records.

-2.C Pharmacy and Therapeutics Investigational Drug Service
+2.C Pharmacy and Therapeutics Investigational Drug Service (P&T IDS)

-The Investigational Drug Service stores, dispenses, labels, and distributes study medications.
+The Investigational Drug Service is a parallel committee to the Pharmacy and Therapeutics and ensures appropriate storage, dispensing, labeling, and distribution of study medications.
 All research involving inpatient medication studies and for outpatient medication studies that involve non-FDA approved medications must use the Investigational Drug Service.
-This review is occurs separately from the Pharmacy and Therapeutics Committee but will occur concurrent with IRB review.
+The review of this committee also ensures Pharmaceutical Service standards in Medicare conditions of participation and Iowa law on drug dispensing and storing are met.
+This review is occurs separately from the Pharmacy and Therapeutics Committee.
+IDS approval is required prior to the release of an IRB approved project.

-2.D Medical Radiation Protection Committee
+2.D Medical Radiation Protection Committee (MRPC)

 The charge of the Medical Radiation Protection Committee is to ascertain that all experimental or research uses of radioactive materials and/or ionizing radiation in or on human beings conform to the currently accepted radiation protection regulations and practices, and the University of Iowa Radioactive Material License on file with the Iowa Department of Public Health.
 The committee reviews studies involving x-ray, use of radioisotopes, and lasers.
 This committee also serves as the University of Iowa’s Radioactive Drug Research Committee.
 The Medical Radiation Protection Committee has developed a checklist for investigators to use to determine whether a project needs MRPC review.